 You should create such Screen Templates that, when used by developers, produce Screens with excellent UX and performance.
-This document helps you to do that.

 In general, you should: